 The SHARP Application System is a clearinghouse of many research positions available across campus.
 Many departments use the SHARP application system to match students to projects.
 In other departments the best way to get involved in summer research is to talk to faculty about your interests and their projects.
 Talk to faculty or the office manager of your department to find out more.

 Some offices do not use the SHARP application system to match mentors and students.
 If you do not see a project of interest or your department listed, talk to your department's Office Manager or your advisor.
 Each department determines their own process for hiring, so the timeline below is a guideline only.

 - Early December: Faculty post summer research opportunities in SHARP and begin discussing research opportunities with possible student collaborators (ongoing).

 - January: Students apply to posted positions (for departments that use the SHARP application system).

 - February: Applications are typically due by early February.
 Specific deadlines are determined by departments.

 - March: Offer letters and contracts are emailed to the students, typically with stipend amount, confirmation of summer research dates (these will vary with each project), and acceptance information.

-- MARCH 31, 2020: DEADLINE FOR SUMMER HOUSING APPLICATIONS.
+- End of March (typically): DEADLINE FOR SUMMER HOUSING APPLICATIONS.
 Each student that plans to live on campus for the summer must submit the online housing application through the Residential Life office.
 See the Residential Life page for this year's deadline.

 - Early May: SHARP Program Manager sends individualized Time and Effort forms to students and their faculty mentors.